Lusito/box2d.ts/packages/core/docs/dynamics.md

 > know about the body and the body won't be properly initialized.

-Box2D does not keep a reference to the body definition or any of the data it holds (except user data references).
+Box2D does not keep a reference to the body definition or any of the data it holds (except references in user data records).
 So you can create temporary body definitions and reuse the same body definitions.

 Box2D allows you to avoid destroying bodies by deleting your b2World object, which does all the cleanup work for you.
 However, you should be